soupi/learn-haskell-blog-generator/src/12-faq.md

 # Frequently asked questions

 > Got a question?
-You can ask in the [book's issue tracker](https://github.com/soupi/learn-haskell-blog-generator/issues)!
+You can ask in the [discussion board](https://github.com/soupi/learn-haskell-blog-generator/discussions) or the [issue tracker](https://github.com/soupi/learn-haskell-blog-generator/issues)!

 ## General questions